 The Doctor of Physical Therapy Program is a 33-month, full-time, entry-level program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

-In August of each year, a 32-student cohort begins a dynamic learning process that promotes inter-professional collaboration, evidence-based practice, scholarship, and community engagement.
-The challenging curriculumis taught by faculty who are committed to students learning with a focus on their success in becoming exceptional clinicians.
+In August of each year, a 32-student cohort begins a dynamic learning process that promotes interprofessional collaboration, evidence-based practice, scholarship, and community engagement.
+The challenging curriculum is taught by faculty who are committed to students learning with a focus on their success in becoming exceptional clinicians.

 Admission to the program is highly competitive.
-Students must have earned a bachelor’s degree and completed prerequisite courses with a high grade point average.

-We are very proud of our Doctor of Physical Therapy graduates for a 100 percent first-time pass rate on the National Physical Therapy Exam for the past three years.
+Students must have earned a bachelor’s degree and completed prerequisite courses with a high-grade point average.
+Our Doctor of Physical Therapy graduates have had a 100 percent first-time pass rate on the National Physical Therapy Exam for the past four years.

 The program offers students the foundational coursework to become a strong generalist